rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 results was presented (errors were around 1 kcal/mol), but the majority of conclusions relied on fragment-based methods alone.

+:cite:t:`Jiang2011` applied GEBF11 (GEBF10 with user-defined fragments) to
+computing
-:cite:t:`Jiang2011` applied GEBF10 (with user-defined fragments) to computing vibrational circular dichromism spectra at the DFT level of theory.
+vibrational circular dichromism spectra at the DFT level of theory.
 The authors report that the VCD spectra were in good agreement with supersystem spectra as well as experimental.